Widowed Person or Surviving Civil Partner

-- Surviving spouse exemption from Inheritance Tax
+- Surviving spouse or civil partner exemption from Inheritance Tax

-- Further Advice
+- Further information

 For information on final income tax liability, see Deceased Persons - Final Liability.